Sponsored by the ALA Cultural Communities Fund

 A cultural/thematic program is one that features the humanities, sciences, arts, creative arts, community and civic engagement programs, as well as programs in conjunction with exhibitions, community-wide reading programs, or other community-wide programs.
 The nominated program should have engaged the community in planning, sponsorship and/or active participation, addressed an identified community need, and have had a measurable impact.

-What Types of Libraries are Eligible?
+Which Types of Libraries are Eligible?

 In recognition that programming is an essential part of service delivery in all types of libraries, school, public, academic, and special libraries are all eligible.
 The nominated program/series must have been for a public audience.